awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 + Use `aws:RequestTag/tag-key: tag-value` to require that a specific tag be present \(or not present\) in a request\.
 + Use `aws:TagKeys [tag-key, ...]` to require that specific tag keys be present \(or not present\) in a request\.

-To view an example policy for controlling access to an Auto Scaling group based on the tags on that Auto Scaling group, see [Control which scaling policies can be deleted](security_iam_id-based-policy-examples.md#policy-example-delete-policy)\.
+To see examples of identity\-based policies based on tags, see [Amazon EC2 Auto Scaling identity\-based policy examples](security_iam_id-based-policy-examples.md)\.

-For additional examples for controlling access based on tags, see [Amazon EC2 Auto Scaling identity\-based policy examples](security_iam_id-based-policy-examples.md)\.
+To view an example policy that controls who can delete scaling policies based on the tags on the Auto Scaling group, see [Control which scaling policies can be deleted](security_iam_id-based-policy-examples.md#policy-example-delete-policy)\.

 ## Amazon EC2 Auto Scaling IAM roles<a name="security_iam_service-with-iam-roles"></a>